rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 Run tests on XMC4800 target
 ---------------------------
-In order to compile the test code, enable BUILD_TESTING and disable TEST_DEBUG in cmake.
-Reduce PNET_MAX_FILENAME_LENGTH to 30 bytes.
+In order to compile the test code, make sure to use BUILD_TESTING and that TEST_DEBUG is disabled.
+Set PNET_MAX_AR to 1, and reduce PNET_MAX_FILENAME_LENGTH to 30 bytes.
 This is done via ccmake, which should be started in the build directory::

     ccmake .